hmtavares/sob_experiments/README.md

 Hex(q=-1, r=10, s=-9)
 Mission location set: Cake’s Cave [Hex(q=-1, r=10, s=-9)]
 ```
-We can show the posse to see that it is now has a mission
+We can show the posse to see that it now has a mission

 ```
 (Cmd) show posse